thu-info-community/thu-info-app/README.md

 # Then...
 cd THUInfo
 yarn
-yarn android  # For Android
-yarn ios      # For iOS
+yarn android                  # For Android npx pod-install && yarn ios   # For iOS
 ```

 **Issues and pull requests are welcome!**